jcberquist/commandbox-cfformat/reference.md

 Default: **40**

-No matter how many arguments a function call has, if they can be printed in this many columns or less, keep them on one line.
+No matter how many parameters a function declaration has, if they can be printed in this many columns or less, keep them on one line.

 ## function_declaration.padding